 The functionality for reset the device is provided by the MO LAWMO.
 LAWMO is for remotely locking and wiping the device.
 The functionality of rebooting a device is enabled by DiagMon.
 In this way, OMA DM can reset the device to its original state and reboot the device as well.
 The reset and reboot of a device in local area network can be enabled by DCMO or DiagMon plus GwMO.

-6.10.3 BBF TR069
+6.10.3 BBF TR-069

 TR-069 provides FULL support for this requirement.